 Master of Design Technology

-This programme is unique in New Zealand in providing students with the best expertise in both University research and Industry practice with which to gain the skills they need for a future in the broad based and rapidly growing technology sector.
+This programme is unique to New Zealand in providing students with the best expertise in both university research and industry practice with which to gain the skills they need for a future in the broad based and rapidly growing technology sector.

 You can find further information about the MDT, including detailed course lists, on the Wellington ICT Graduate School website.

 MDT is a one-year (full-time) 180-point programme that starts in March each year.
 Students will produce a professional portfolio based around their chosen focus of study.
 The practicum that concludes the programme will involve creating a time-based short narrative work produced in teams with the guidance of faculty and industry mentors.

 - MDDN 451 - Creative Coding for Digital Content: This course will teach students computer graphics techniques that are used as current practice in the film industry through a range of projects ranging from generating special effects to the algorithmic treatment of media.
 Using Houdini and the Vex programming language students will build procedural models and parametric tools, generate environments, grow complex systems and more.

 - MDDN 421 - Compositing and Motion Graphics (elective): This course will teach students professional approaches to previsualisation, production planning and coordination including workflows for post-production and compositing.
 Students will progress to asset creation, which may include live action plates, set extensions, visual effects elements, matte painting, and modelling.
 The primary software for this course will be Nuke from The Foundry

 - MDDN 432 - Character Animation (elective): This course will teach students how to analyse and create digital animated sequences with a strong focus on using character-based animation to convey compelling and emotive narratives.
 It’ll focus on technical workflows, skills, and good practices for animating complex characters and will culminate in a final animated short.
 Students will primarily be using the industry standard 3D platform Maya from Autodesk.